cfpb/owning-a-home-api/README.md

 ###Install required components

 ####MySQL
-**Install MySQL if you do not have it
+Install MySQL if you do not have it:
 ```shell
 brew install mysql
 ```
-Start the MySQL Server, this command may need to be run again (if stopped) when trying to bring up the web server later
+Start the MySQL Server, this command may need to be run again (if stopped) when trying to bring up the web server later:
 ```shell
 mysql.server start
 ```
-Set Password for root
+Set Password for root:
 ```shell
 mysql_secure_installation
 ```
-Connect to MySQL with root and password
+Connect to MySQL with root and password:
 ```shell
 mysql -uroot -p
 ```
-Then create an owning-a-home database
+Then create an owning-a-home database:
 ```shell
 create database oah;
 ```